 - The American Society of Hematology recently released new 2020 guidelines for the management of venous thromboembolism (VTE), including the treatment of deep vein thrombosis (DVT) and pulmonary embolism (PE).

 - Join a special family educational virtual event about Hereditary Antithrombin Deficiency on October 12 or October 21, at 7:00 pm Eastern.
 Learn more about the causes of genetic clotting disorders, common risk factors for blood clots, the importance of testing and diagnosis in rare genetic clotting disorders, and the prevention of future blood clots.
-For more information and a link to join this no-cost webinar visit here.

 - NBCA face masks are now available for purchase.
 Your purchase of a $25 face mask supports helps support our mission increase awareness about life-threatening blood clots.
 Get yours while supplies last!